MicrosoftDocs/learn/learn-pr/student-evangelism/build-ai-powered-workplace-helper-app/includes/5-add-bot-power-app.md

-You are almost done!
+You're almost done!
 The last step of the process is to insert your chatbot into a Power App so employees can access it easily.

 ## Specification

-Create a Power Apps App that meets the following basic functionalities and specifications:
+Create a Power Apps app that meets the following basic functionalities and specifications:

 - Create a Power App for a mobile phone layout
 - Add the company's name and the office location that this app is designed to support.